d-s-g/d-s-g.github.io/_posts/2018-1-1-keystone-elm-portfolio.md

     |> Cmd.map Msgs.OnFetchPosts
 ```

-a function that gets the data from the `fetchPostsUrl`.
-Sends the request and triggers a message or `Msg` to the `update` function,
+the fetchPosts function gets the data from the `fetchPostsUrl`.
+It then sends the request and triggers a message or `Msg` to the `update` function,

 ```elm
 update : Msg -> Model -> ( Model, Cmd Msg )